 A good attitude is critical to a successful audition.
 If it’s a close call, the decision will ultimately go in favor of the musician with the better attitude.
 Personally, I’ll take a less talented player with a good attitude over a more talented player with a bad attitude.
 A good orchestra is comprised of a number of players working together for the good of the ensemble.
 A player with a bad attitude can drag down the whole ensemble if an attitude problem gets in the way of that process.
 No conductor wants to deal with it!

 What is the make up of a successful orchestral musician?
-As a teacher, that’s a question I get asked over and over again.
+As a teacher and youth orchestra director, that’s a question I get asked over and over again.
 With the success rate of becoming a professional musician a scary 3%, it’s a daunting prospect.
 First and foremost, you have to want it bad enough to do what it takes to land that ever elusive professional job.
 It takes hours and hours of practice -- talent without the drive leaves many a musician behind in the dust.